team-arrow-racing/wurth-wsen-hids/README.md

-# wurth-wsen-hids
+# Wurth WSEN-HIDS Embedded Driver
-Rust Library for the Wurth WSEN-HIDS Humidity Sensor with integrated Temperature Sensor.
+This crate implements a driver for the Wurth Elektronik WSEN-HIDS Sensor.